Solve each equation for the indicated variable. Use logarithms wi... | Channels for Pearson+

 Textbook Question

 Solve each equation for the indicated variable.
 Use logarithms with the appropriate bases.
-See Example 10. p = a + (k/ln x), for x
+See Example 10. log A = log B - C log x, for A

 Verified Solution